This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 As well as the historic naval setting, you’ll be skating with views of London’s skyline and Canary Wharf sparkling in the background.
 Feeling cold after skating?
 The Greenwich Christmas skating rink at Queen’s House also has a Benugo cafe bar next to the rink serving up hot and cold drinks (treat yourself to a mulled wine or hot choc after those ice skating spins – you deserve it!).

-Greenwich ice skating rink is open every day this Christmas 2021 except Christmas Day from Thursday 18 November 2021 until Sunday 9 January 2022.
+Greenwich ice skating rink is open every day this Christmas 2021 except Christmas Day from 17 November 2021 until early January 2022.

 - Tower of London